|

 closer to what you would find on your personal computer.

-providers resisted included WiFi on their phones, thinking that it
+providers resisted included WiFi on their smartphones, thinking that it

 would mean that customers wouldn't be so attached to their